RSE-Sheffield/sssurvey/presentation.md

 :::
 ::::::::::::::

-# Actions - Research and Advocacy
+# Actions - training

 ::: incremental

-* Provide additional support to researchers to make research software outputs not intended for commercialisation freely available.
-* Discover if any action can be taken to help researchers who would like to use University of Sheffield HPC but don't currently use to do so.
-* Advocate for researchers to include costs for software development in their funding applications.
+* Provide training / support to increase researcher confidence with version control, continuous integration and unit testing.
+* **Investigate why 69% of respondents feel they have not had sufficient training.
+What training is needed?
+How much?**

 :::

-# Actions - Training
+# Actions

 ::: incremental

-* Investigate why 69% of respondents feel they have not had sufficient training.
-* Provide training / support to increase researcher confidence with version control, continuous integration and unit testing.
 * Investigate why participants responded as they did to a question about level of support for software development.
+* Provide additional support to researchers to make research software outputs not intended for commercialisation freely available.
+* Discover if any action can be taken to help researchers who would like to use University of Sheffield HPC but don't currently use to do so.
+* **Advocate for researchers to include costs for software development in their funding applications.**

 :::